Starting with Strings

 Figurenotes as a method also supported the development of bowing technique, with particular reference to bow distribution and control.
 The visual relationship between Figurenotes and bowing technique ensured that students in the Figurenotes class found it easier to develop these skills.’
 (Christopher Gray, Greenmill Strings Project Report)

-This orchestra have now played with Nicola Benedetti, Colin Currie, Sir James MacMillan, and many more!
-They’ve played at both Holyrood and Westminster parliament buildings.
-All the musicians have progressed on to standard notation, with the Figurenotes group never losing that strong sense of rhythm they built up at the start of their learning.
-Take up of non-string instruments has also increased, so music provision in the area has improved and more people have access to music.
+This orchestra went on to play with Nicola Benedetti, Colin Currie, Sir James MacMillan, and many more!
+They played at both Holyrood and Westminster parliament buildings.
+All the musicians progressed to standard notation, with the Figurenotes group never losing the strong sense of rhythm they had built up at the start of their learning.
+Take-up of non-string instruments also increased, so music provision in the area has improved, and more people have access to music.
 A huge success!
-You can catch these pupils playing at The Cumnock Tryst on Friday 29th September.

 We start with open strings.
 Place a sticker at the end of the fingerboard, nearest the bridge, for each string.
-Some people like to place the open string stickers on the bridge itself.
+You can also place the open string stickers on the bridge itself.
 Take a look at the photos below to get a better idea.
 You can play using just these stickers for a while, to build up your technique and sense of rhythm and pulse.
-This also helps to focus your pupils eyes on the point where the bow meets the string, which is helpful in creating a good tone and bow control.
+This also helps to focus your pupil’s eyes on the point where the bow meets the string, which helps create a good tone and bow control.

 When you are ready to proceed to using fingers, try placing stickers on the ‘natural’ notes.
 This is slightly different to the way a lot of teachers use stickers on string instruments.
-Often we will place stickers where the fingers will go.
-By using the natural notes, you are encouraging the ear, while sneakily managing to teach a little music theory at the same time.
+Often, we will place stickers where the fingers will go.
+By using stickers on the natural notes, you encourage the ear while sneakily teaching a little music theory at the same time.
 Take a violin E string, for example; as a beginner, we will learn to play an F# on this string before we learn F. In Figurenotes, an F# is blue with an upwards arrow.
 If we are teaching this upwards arrow from the start, accepting this as an F# and knowing what that means in practical terms, we are sneaking in these abstract concepts in a very concrete way from the beginning.